Sibanye to slash output to turn around US palladium mines

 Sibanye Stillwater Ltd. plans further restructuring at its mines in Montana that could cut output of palladium and platinum by as much as 45% in a bid to return them to profitability.

 Palladium – the main metal produced at Sibanye’s US operations – is trading at less than a third of its peak in March 2022.
-The company has already written down the value of its American mining assets by about $2.4 billion, but says more cost-cutting is required.
+The company says more cost-cutting is required at its American mining assets, after previously writing down their value by about $2.4 billion.

 “Further restructuring of the US PGM operations is necessary to reduce cash outflows,” Sibanye said in a statement on Thursday.

 Sibanye’s diversification into platinum-group metals — from its original dependence on aging South African gold mines — yielded bumper profits in the early years of this decade.
-Now slumping prices are forcing the company to slash costs and reduce its workforce both at home and in the US.
+Now slumping prices have forced the company and peers like Anglo American Platinum Ltd. to slash costs and reduce their workforces.

-The restructuring is likely to result in platinum and palladium production from the Stillwater assets being reduced by approximately 200,000 ounces from 2025.
+The restructuring is likely to result in platinum and palladium production from the Stillwater assets in the US being reduced by approximately 200,000 ounces from 2025.
 Sibanye is forecasting output of 440,000-460,000 ounces this year.

-The South African company announced the cost-cutting plans as it posted a first half-loss of 7.1 billion rand ($396 million).
+The South African firm announced the new cost-cutting plans as it posted a first-half loss of 7.1 billion rand ($396 million).
+That included a 7.5 billion-rand impairment at the US mines.

-The company – which has about 15% fewer workers in South Africa than at the end of 2022 – said it received an average price for the PGMs extracted from mines in its home country that was 28% lower than a year earlier.
+Sibanye – which has about 15% fewer workers in South Africa than at the end of 2022 – said that PGM operations in its home country remained profitable even as the average price received for the metals was 28% lower than a year earlier.

 North American mines, which tend to contain more palladium, are particularly vulnerable in the current market.
 Sibanye’s peer Impala Platinum Holdings Ltd. is shortening the life of its asset in Canada.
 Projects in South Africa typically produce a greater share of platinum, which has dropped by a smaller amount.